KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_3.md

   `http://KCWIT-gracehopper624801.codeanyapp.com:8080/api`

   3. You should see the `"message": "hooray! your API is working!"` data returned from your API in the browser screen

   <!--endsec-->

-16. Let's add a new route and serve a static JSON file for the response.
+13. Let's add a new route and serve a static JSON file for the response.

   1. In Atom, in the left side **Project** pane, create a new file in the "app" folder and name it _quiz_fixture.js_.

-  2. Copy all the contents from [this linked file](https://github.com/KansasCityWomeninTechnology/trivia-api/blob/answer-key-part-3/app/quiz_fixture.js) and paste the content into _quiz_fixture.js_.
+  2. Copy all the contents from [this linked file from our GitHub repo](https://raw.githubusercontent.com/KansasCityWomeninTechnology/trivia-api/answer-key-part-3/app/quiz_fixture.js) and paste the content into _quiz_fixture.js_.

   3. Import this new file into a variable named `sampleQuiz` in the _app/routes/quiz_routes.js_ file.
 If you need further hints expand the section.